 Life As We Knew It by Susan Beth Pfeffer

 Life As We Knew It by Susan Beth Pfeffer is an apocalyptic tale that’s got just the right amount of fearfulness for a young adult book, without getting too gruesome.
 In this modern day survivalist story we meet Miranda Evans and her family just as the world is anticipating a show in the night sky.
 An asteroid on a collision course with the moon has everyone all abuzz.
 Then the asteroid makes impact, sending the moon off its axis and much closer to the earth.
 Sensing imminent danger, Miranda’s mother makes common sense preparations to keep her family warm and fed.
 Their small Pennsylvania town soon faces power outages, food shortages, outbreaks of disease, and death.
-I was fascinated with the foresight shown by Miranda’s mom.
-As the tragedy unfolds she stocks up on food and batteries, thinks ahead to a cold winter without electricity, and insists that her boys chop copious amounts of firewood.
+I was fascinated with the foresight shown by Miranda’s mom in this book.
+As the tragedy unfolds in this apocalyptic novel, she stocks up on food and batteries, thinks ahead to a cold winter without electricity, and insists that her boys chop copious amounts of firewood.
 I like to think that in a similar situation I’d be able to be so level headed.
 I have to admit, though, the idea of spending a winter snowed in and stuck in one room of the house with my entire family gives me pause.
 A companion book, The Dead and The Gone, gives readers an entirely different view of the same event.
 This story is set in New York City where Alex Morales struggles to keep his two sisters alive in the mysterious absence of his parents.
 As the city decays around them, Alex must barter for food and make tough decisions about what’s best for his sisters.
 The third book, This World We Live In, brings the Evans and Morales families together a year after the asteroid hit the moon.
 With food supplies dangerously dwindling and more mouths to feed, the families turn to scavenging what they can from abandoned homes.
 The three book series – known collectively as The Last Survivors – introduces some tough questions about surviving in a harsh environment without the comforts we’re used to.
 Without electricity, heat, and running water, the characters are forced to learn once-common skills.

 The Things That Keep Us Here by Carla Buckley